RodZill4/material-maker/material_maker/doc/node_filter_blur.rst

 Inputs
 ++++++

-The **Blur** node accepts a RGBA input to be blurred and an optional blur mask that defines the intensity of the blur effect.
+The **Blur** node accepts an RGBA input to be blurred and an optional blur mask that defines the intensity of the blur effect.

 Outputs